CookieG/Discord-Radio-Bot-UK/README.md

 > Open CMD Prompt: navigate to the folder you just created (cd Users\$username$\Desktop\DiscordBot /or RadioBot)

-**Install all npm prerequisites to that folder path below following this guide:
+**Install all npm prerequisites to that folder path following this guide below: